Harijith-R/LOG-IP-ANALYSER/README.md

 ## Contributing

-I'm open to suggestions and code imporovement.
+I'm open to suggestions and code improvements.
 Please let me know if there is a scope for improvement.

 ## Versioning